mdhaber/scipy/paper.md

 pairwise differences while controlling the experiment-wise error rate.
 Until recently, no post-hoc tests were available in SciPy [@virtanen2020scipy], the de-facto standard library of fundamental algorithms for scientific computing in Python.
-To fill this gap, we contributed [@PRtukey_hsd], a function for performing Tukey's Honestly Significant Difference Test.
+To fill this gap, we contributed `scipy.stats.tukey_hsd` [@PRtukey_hsd], a function for performing Tukey's Honestly Significant Difference Test.